Skip to content

 Of note, Winston’s 11-year-old brother has had two weeks of rhinorrhoea and cough but is clinically well.

 You see a slightly tachypnoeic, thriving 4/12 male.
 Chest clear.
 Mildly dehydrated.
 Irritable.
 Normotensive fontanelle.
 No rashes.
 No focal findings on the chest.
 Unremarkable cardiovascular and abdominal examinations.
-ENT; TMs are mild erythematous bilateral without effusion, tonsils are also mildly erythematous, not overly enlarged.
+ENT; TMs are mild erythematous bilateral without effusion, tonsils are mildly erythematous, not overly enlarged.

 What is the most concerning feature of this history?